Investing Insights

 Factor Investing in 2026: Quality, Value & Momentum Edge

-Academic research shows most portfolio returns are explained by exposure to a handful of systematic factors.
-Quality, Value, and Momentum aren't shortcuts — they're structural edges backed by decades of evidence.
+Most portfolio returns trace to a handful of systematic factors.
+Quality, Value and Momentum aren't shortcuts, they're structural edges backed by decades of evidence.
+How to tilt the odds in your favour.

 ·10 min read